achilleas-k/image-definitions-talk/presentation/slides.md

 The point of this talk:
 - Building images is easy.
 Building images that boot and are usable is a bit harder.
-- We want to restrict what IB can build so that it's hard to build unusable images, but we also want to give users the power to make the choices they need.
+- We want to restrict what users can build so that it's hard to build unusable images, but we also want to give users the power to make the choices they need.
   - These two things are in some ways in opposition to each other.
   - Our solution is to define abstractions that let us define images as configurations of components.
 These components inform both the way we implement the image types in code but also how we present them to users.
 - **This talk is about those abstractions/components**, how we define them, how we implement them, and whether they achieve the goal we set out to achieve.

 - We want to map the abstractions all the way down to the bits in the image.
 It's a direct path from a description like "RHEL 9 Azure image for running containers" down to the components we define in the code.

----

 ---